Gantry crane

 A gantry crane is a crane built atop a gantry, which is a structure used to straddle an object or workspace.
 They can range from enormous "full" gantry cranes, capable of lifting some of the heaviest loads in the world, to small shop cranes, used for tasks such as lifting automobile engines out of vehicles.
 They are also called portal cranes, the "portal" being the empty space straddled by the gantry.

 The terms gantry crane and overhead crane (or bridge crane) are often used interchangeably, as both types of crane straddle their workload.
 The distinction most often drawn between the two is that with gantry cranes, the entire structure (including gantry) is usually wheeled (often on rails).
 By contrast, the supporting structure of an overhead crane is fixed in location, often in the form of the walls or ceiling of a building, to which is attached a movable hoist running overhead along a rail or beam (which may itself move).
 Further confusing the issue is that gantry cranes may also incorporate a movable beam-mounted hoist in addition to the entire structure being wheeled, and some overhead cranes are suspended from a freestanding gantry.

 Variants

-Ship-to-shore gantry crane
+Ship-to-shore (STS) gantry crane

 Paceco-Mitsui STS cranes at the Port of Los Angeles.
 Paceco first produced this type of cranes in 1959.

 Ship-to-shore gantry cranes are imposing, multi-story structures prominent at most container terminals, used to load intermodal containers on and off container ships.
 They operate along two rails (waterside and landside designations) spaced based on the size of crane to be used.